Hydropower has been used for more than 120 years to generate electricity, and many campuses take advantage of hydropower resources.

 Here you can find links to technology basics and to organizations that support hydropower development.

 Currently, more than 2400 hydropower systems produce electricity across the United States.
 According to Idaho National Laboratory, almost half of these are operated by private organizations that are not electric utilities.
-The following resources explain the fundamentals of hydropower and ocean energy technologies:

 Detailed information about hydropower is available through these organizations: